SheetJS/sheetjs/misc/docs/README.md

 [`react-data-grid`](https://npm.im/react-data-grid) is a data grid tailored for react.
 It expects two properties: `rows` of data objects and `columns` which describe the columns.
-For the purposes of massaging the data to fit the react data grid API it is easiest to start from an array of arrays:
+For the purposes of massaging the data to fit the react data grid API it is easiest to start from an array of arrays.

+This demo starts by fetching a remote file and using `XLSX.read` to extract:

 ```js
 import { useEffect, useState } from "react";